-Sprint reports over 6.1 million smartphones sold in Q4 2012, including 2.2 million iPhonesAlex Wagner - Deputy Managing Editor, News Desk
+Sprint reports over 6.1 million smartphones sold in Q4 2012, including 2.2 million iPhonesAlex Wagner - Editorial Director of News and Content

 It's been a while since we've had any new financial reports to share with you, but today Sprint ended that drought by sharing its fourth quarter 2012 earnings with us.
 Sprint says that it added a total of 605,000 subscribers in the quarter, which includes gains of 401,000 postpaid customers and 525,000 prepaid subs, as well as a loss of 243,000 wholesale users.
 Meanwhile, Nextel dropped a little over a million customers in the quarter.
 At the end of the quarter, Sprint had a total of 55.6 million subscribers.